SekiroSake/TournamentDatabase/README.md

 ## Recommendation
-It's better to run this on your virtual machine'
+It's better to run this on your virtual machine

 ## Initialization
 Log into your web server via SSH and be sure to have **Python 2** and **PostgreSQL** installed.